rajkotraja/ransomeware-example/README.md

 **Features**
 * Uses AES algorithm to encrypt files.
 * Sends encryption key to a server.
-* Encrypted files can be decrypt in decrypter program with encryption key.
+* Encrypted files can be decrypted in decryption program with encryption key.
-* Creates a text file in Desktop with given message.
+* Creates a text file on Desktop with given message.
 * Small file size (12 KB)
-* Doesn't detected to antivirus programs (15/08/2015) http://nodistribute.com/result/6a4jDwi83Fzt
+* Undetectable by antivirus programs (15/08/2015) http://nodistribute.com/result/6a4jDwi83Fzt

 **Demonstration Video**